SteamServerUI/SteamServerUI/readme.md

 ![Linux](https://img.shields.io/badge/Linux-supported-green?logo=linux&logoColor=white)
 ![Docker](https://img.shields.io/badge/Docker-available-blue?logo=docker&logoColor=white)
 ![Last Commit](https://img.shields.io/github/last-commit/SteamServerUI/SteamServerUI/v6-pre?logo=git&logoColor=white)

-> **Note**: v6 is a work in progress.
-It currently IS able to run a Server successfully in a playable state, but the UI requires developer knowlege at some points to understand how to use it.
-Not recommended for production use, but technically feasible.

 [![UI Overview](media/v6.png)](https://SteamServerUI.github.io/SteamServerUI/)
+> [!CAUTION]
+> v6 of SSUI is a work in progress and is **not** recommended for production use, but technically feasible.
+> Development of v6 will continue over the next months.
+My _plan_ is to have a full release by the end of Q3 2025.

 [![UI Overview](media/v6-2.png)](https://SteamServerUI.github.io/runfiles/)

 ## 🚀 From Stationeers to Steam: The Great Servervolution